kadena-io/chainweb-node/README.md

 ### Architecture Overview

-For a detailed description of the `chainweb` architecture, [see here](docs/Architecture.md).
+For a detailed description of the Kadena architecture, [see here](docs/Architecture.md).

 ![Architecture Overview](docs/Overview.png)